emanfolo/CV/README.md

 I am a driven by self-improvement, passionate about learning, and motivated to actualise my full potential.
 In my professional career since graduating I have gained valuable business and finance knowledge as well as a determination to achieve my goals.
 What excites me the most about tech is the ever expanding pool of knowledge to draw from, I believe this field is a perfect match for my intellectual curiosity.

+I am a highly motivated self-starter with a keen interest in web development.
+I enjoy solving problems and am capable of providing solutions both collaboratively as well as independently.

 ## Projects

 | Name                         | Description       | Tech/tools        |